OurMachinery/themachinery-books/the_machinery_book/src/README.md

 > The purpose of this [Programming Guidebook](https://ourmachinery.com/apidoc/doc/guidebook.md.html) is to lay down principles and guidelines for how to write code and work together at Our Machinery.

+> **Info:** ⚠This project is currently a work in progress.⚠ Feel free to contribute to it via [OurMachinery/themachinery-books](https://github.com/OurMachinery/themachinery-books).
+Just make a PR and we will review it or create a issue.
+>
+> ℹ️ **Dropbox usage:**
+> Moreover this book makes use of Dropbox for our image storage.
+Therefore if you are using a agressive ad-blocker some images might not load.

 Enjoy!

 *The Machinery Team*